Division: Bureau of Housing & Development

 - Ability to relate to and interact with individuals from diverse cultural backgrounds

-- Minimum three years of related experience
+- Minimum two years of experience in child services

-There are no direct reports
+There are no direct reports.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.